Usman-Rafique/Usman-Rafique.github.io/_pages/about.md

   - /about.html
 ---
 ### About Usman
 I am a Senior Machine Learning Engineer with a demonstrated history of applying cutting-edge research to real-world problems.
-I currently work at Bastian Solutions (Toyota), where I develop computer vision and machine learning models for autonomous robotic systems.
+I currently work at Zoox, where I develop machine learning models for autonomous robo-taxis.

 Before this, I served as a Senior Research and Development Engineer at Kitware Inc., where I focused on diverse computer vision challenges, including change detection from overhead imagery, person identification, novel view synthesis, and atmospheric turbulence correction.